functionland/fula-archived/libraries/rn-fula/README.md

   <p align="center">
-    The Borg library abstracts away the protocols and `libp2p` connection, instead exposes APIs similar to MongoDB for data persistence and S3 for file storage. this package bridge borg functionality to react native using webview.
+    The Borg library abstracts away the protocols and `libp2p` connection, instead exposes APIs similar to MongoDB for data persistence and S3 for file storage. this package bridge fula functionality to react native using webview.

   </p>
 </div>